Community Living Specialist

 PERSONAL WORKING RELATIONSHIPS

-• With various clients and their families, and caregivers;
+- With various individuals, their families, and caregivers.

 WORKING CONDITIONS AND PHYSICAL DEMANDS

-• Regular and reoccurring travel to meetings, training, and client visits.
+- Regular and reoccurring travel to meetings, training, and individual visits required.

 CONDITIONS OF EMPLOYMENT

-• Must learn the State approved case management systems;
+- Must learn the State approved care management systems.

-• Successful candidate must submit to a pre-employment drug screening, National Sex Offender registry and a limited criminal history check.
+- Successful candidate must submit to a pre-employment drug screening and a limited criminal history

 Apply for this position